Infrastructure testing has a stupid missing feature: undo.

-Eventually, I stopped fighting and built a solution.
-A self-contained VM manager that handles the entire lifecycle: create, snapshot, test, restore, destroy.
-All in one script.
+So I stopped pretending cleanup scripts were enough and built a small VM manager around the lifecycle that actually matters: create, snapshot, test, restore, destroy.

-- Throw away cloud VMs: Works, but it’s expensive and slow.
-Waiting 2 minutes for DigitalOcean to spin up a new droplet every time you want a clean slate adds up fast.
+- Throw away cloud VMs: Effective, slow, and expensive.
+Waiting 2 minutes for DigitalOcean to spin up a new droplet every time you need a clean slate kills momentum.

-- Docker-in-Docker: Great for CI, but awkward for testing tools that need to manage real Docker installations.
+- Docker-in-Docker: Useful for CI, awkward for tools that need to manage real Docker installations.

-- Manual cleanup scripts: Fragile.
+- Manual cleanup scripts: Fragile by design.
 You always miss something.
-Six months later, that cleanup script becomes its own maintenance nightmare.
+Six months later, the cleanup script needs its own cleanup script.

 What I needed was something closer to the edit → test → undo workflow we take for granted in our IDEs.

-Here’s the insight: local VMs are free, fast, and — critically — they support snapshots.
+Local VMs are cheap, fast, and they support snapshots.

-I built a script around Multipass , Canonical’s lightweight VM manager.
-It’s free, cross-platform, and creates Ubuntu VMs that behave just like real cloud servers.
+I built the script around Multipass , Canonical’s lightweight VM manager.
+It is free, cross-platform, and creates Ubuntu VMs that behave enough like cloud servers for deployment testing.

 - Create VMs — Spin up fresh Ubuntu machines with a single command.